hds-safdari/info.github.io/pub.md

 **Summary**

-This PLOS ONE research article presents a noise-driven differentiation (NDD) model of cell differentiation and pattern formation.
+The interdisciplinary  research project developes  a noise-driven differentiation (NDD) model of cell differentiation and pattern formation.
 The model incorporates intrinsic cellular noise, stochastic cell division, and cell signaling to explain how phenotypic diversity emerges and leads to